hammadullahkhan/homer-learning-api-NodeJS-Typescript-MongoDB-REST-GraphQL/README.md

 > Note: You can review the list of dependencies from the below link. npm install

 # Import Script
 > Set MongoDB URL in /scripts/import-data.js
 node .\scripts\import-data.js

-# You should be getting the following response after running the import script from the `scripts` folder:
-> Import Data Utility Script:
-> Data File: ./scripts/../data/stories.csv
-> Database URL: mongodb://localhost/homerlearningdb
-> Connected to mongo server.
-> Total Records Inserted: 356

 # Set MongoDB URL in src/app.ts
 > defaults to: mongodb://localhost/homerlearningdb